albertomariapepe/STAResNet/README.md

-Code for the paper "STAResNet: a network in Spacetime Algebra to solve Maxwell's PDEs", presented at AGACSE 2024
+# STAResNet: a network in Spacetime Algebra to solve Maxwell's PDEs
+Presented at the Applied Geometric Algebras in Computer Science and Engineering Conference (AGACSE) 2024 in Amsterdam, Netherlands